-At 43 years old, Jason Knibb has spent the last 10 years as Executive Chef at NINE-TEN Restaurant.
+Jason Knibb has spent more than a decade as Executive Chef at NINE-TEN Restaurant.
 With so many other chefs racing from kitchen to kitchen, he is an anomaly, crediting the longevity of his position to a combination of “working with good people and being allowed the creative freedom to lead the ship”.

 Born in Montego Bay, Jamaica, Jason came to the United States when he was nine years old and grew up in the Los Angeles area.
 He didn’t attend culinary school, but instead put in his time rising through the ranks and learning his craft in the kitchens of some of the most celebrated chefs in the country.
 He discovered a love of cooking, almost by accident, when he was a 17 year old busboy at a local restaurant.
 “The kitchen was short staffed one night,” he remembers.
 “They asked me to fill in, and suddenly, it all felt really natural and I knew that this was something I could and wanted to do.”
 The real eye opener came when he had the opportunity to train under Wolfgang Puck at Eureka Restaurant in Los Angeles when he was in his early 20s.
 “It was just so inspiring to experience the passion the other cooks brought to the process.”